 Schedule: Classes will start this coming 7th of November 2018 at 07:00 AM - 11:30 AM and 11:00 AM - 3:30 PM, Monday through Friday.

-A seven (7) month program that aims to educate students on the Basic Cooking Methods and Techniques inside the kitchen including how to braise, poach, roast, and other knife skills techniques.
+A seven (7) month program that aims to educate students from Basic to Advance Cooking Methods and Techniques inside the kitchen including how to braise, poach, roast, and other knife skills techniques.